KauanAg-devs/gmailandLinkedin-bot/README.md

 <b>Send 100 connection requests in 15 minutes with one click, automatically add custom connect message with person's name included!</b>

+<b>24 September 2023 upgrade:</b>

+  •  if a message recepeient's name is too long, shortens it to fit the LinkedIn limit of 300 characters per message.

 <b>13 September 2023 major upgrade:</b>

   •  correct successful login indicator